Mohamed100100/STMicroelectronics_Tasks/Day9[File_System]/README.md

 ## Overview

 This is a custom implementation of the `ls` command, which is widely used to list directory contents in UNIX-like operating systems.
 This version of `ls` supports several options including `-latucifd1`, and can organize output in a table format.
-A bonus feature of `--color` support is also included.

 ## Features